squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 the formula :g:`cond@R2(j)` by an equivalent formula expressing the fact that a tag :g:`T(i,k)` has played before and that the output of this tag is the message inputted by the reader.
-This is one of the strength of Squirrel, we can finely reuse previously proved goals to simplify a current goal.
+This is one of the strength of **Squirrel**, we can finely reuse previously proved goals to simplify a current goal.
 Here, as we can see the :g:`wa_R` tactic as a rewriting rule over boolean formulas, we use the :tacn:`rewrite` tactic.